 Etsy is an exclusive marketplace for those who like to build a business with their senses.
 Do you buy, curate and refurbish vintage objects?
 Are you good with your hands?
 Are you a designer, an illustrator, a figurine-maker, a potter, a painter, a writer?
-If so, Etsy can help you turn your passion into a viable business.
+If so, selling on Etsy can help you turn your passion into a viable business.

 Are Your Etsy-Ready?

 Thankfully, as a platform, it is very straightforward to set up and use.
 All you need is a PayPal account to accept payments, good pictures and a small fee you pay upfront.

 So, what questions should you be asking before setting up the Etsy shop?

 Selling on Etsy involves managing the inventory, shipping, and delivery all by yourself.
 Etsy is only ever a platform on which you receive orders.
 How you fulfill them is up to you.

 Most patrons on Etsy are willing to wait for their custom-made product to be ready.
 That said, you should still aim to keep all local shipment deliveries to within a few weeks and international ones to within a month or so.

 If you offer international shipping, you need a thorough understanding of the customs laws in each country and how your product’s price will change based on them.

 If what you provide is a digital template, such as the soft copy of a customized wedding card, your timelines will be much shorter.
 As orders begin to come in, Etsy can well become your new full-time job.